Storm dumps record rain and heavy snow on Northern California. Many in Seattle still without power

-FORESTVILLE, Calif. — (AP) — A major storm moving through Northern California on Thursday toppled trees and dropped heavy snow and record rain after damaging homes, killing two people and knocking out power to hundreds of thousands in the Pacific Northwest.
+FORESTVILLE, Calif. — (AP) — A major storm moving through Northern California on Thursday dropped heavy snow and record rain, flooding some areas, after killing two people and knocking out power to hundreds of thousands in the Pacific Northwest.
 Forecasters warned that the risk of flash flooding and rockslides would continue, and scores of flights were canceled at San Francisco's airport.

-In Washington, more than 320,000 people — most of them in the Seattle area — were still without power as crews worked to clear streets of electrical lines, fallen branches and debris.
+In Washington, nearly 223,000 people — mostly in the Seattle area — remained without power as crews worked to clear streets of electrical lines, fallen branches and debris.
 Utility officials said the outages, which began Tuesday, could last into Saturday.

 Meanwhile on the East Coast, where rare wildfires have raged, New York and New Jersey welcomed much-needed rain that could ease the fire danger for the rest of the year.

+The system roared ashore Tuesday as a " bomb cyclone," which occurs when a cyclone intensifies rapidly.
+It unleashed fierce winds that toppled trees onto roads, vehicles and homes, killing at least two people in the Washington cities of Lynnwood and Bellevue.

 Communities in Washington opened warming centers offering free internet and device charging.
-A number of medical clinics closed because of power outages.
+Some medical clinics closed because of power outages.

 “I’ve been here since the mid-’80s.
 I haven’t seen anything like this,” said Trish Bloor, who serves on the city of Issaquah’s Human Resources Commission, as she surveyed damaged homes.

+Santa Rosa saw 6.5 inches (16.5 centimeters) of rain in the last 24 hours, marking the wettest day on record since 1998, according to Joe Wegman, a meteorologist with the National Weather Service.

+The Sonoma County Airport, in the wine country north of San Francisco, got more than 11 inches (28 centimeters) within the last 48 hours.
+The Ukiah Municipal Airport recorded about 3 inches (7.6 centimeters) Wednesday, and the unincorporated town of Venado had about 12.7 inches (32.3 centimeters) in 48 hours.

 In nearby Forestville, one person was hurt when a tree fell on a house.
-Small landslides were reported across the North Bay region, including one on State Route 281 on Wednesday that caused a car crash, according to Marc Chenard, a weather service meteorologist.
+Small landslides were reported across the North Bay, including one on State Route 281 on Wednesday that caused a car crash, according to Marc Chenard, a weather service meteorologist.

+Daniela Alvarado said calls to her and her father’s Sonoma County-based tree business have nearly tripled in the last few days, with people reaching out about trimming or removing trees.

 Rain slowed somewhat, but “persistent heavy rain will enter the picture again by Friday morning,” the weather service's San Francisco office said on the social platform X. “We are not done!”

 Dangerous flash flooding, rockslides and debris flows were possible, especially where hillsides were loosened by recent wildfires, officials warned.
-Scott Rowe, a hydrologist with the weather service in Sacramento, said that so far the ground has been able to absorb the rain in California's Butte and Tehama counties, where the Park Fire burned over the summer.
+Scott Rowe, a hydrologist with the weather service in Sacramento, said that so far the ground has been able to absorb the rain in Butte and Tehama counties, where the Park Fire burned this summer.

 “It’s not necessarily how much rain falls; it’s how fast the rain falls,” Rowe said.

 Sugar Bowl Resort, north of Lake Tahoe near Donner Summit, picked up a foot (30 centimeters) of snow overnight, marketing manager Maggie Eshbaugh said Thursday.
-She said the resort will welcome skiers and boarders on Friday, the earliest opening date in 20 years.
+She said the resort will welcome skiers and boarders on Friday, the earliest opening date in 20 years, “and then we’re going to get another whopping of another foot or so on Saturday, so this is fantastic.”

-“And then we’re going to get another whopping of another foot or so on Saturday, so this is fantastic,” she said.
-Another popular resort, Palisades Tahoe, is also opening Friday, five days ahead of schedule, according to its website.
+Another popular resort, Palisades Tahoe, said it is also opening Friday, five days ahead of schedule.

 More than a dozen schools closed in the Seattle area Wednesday, and some opted to extend the closures through Thursday.